failsplat/SDVMods-Frozen-Yogurt/README.md

 New machine: Frozen Yogurt Machine!
 Converts Artisan Valley yogurt into frozen treats!
 Flavors available:
 - Plain Frozen Yogurt (just Yogurt)
+- Specific Fruit flavors for: All base game fruits, Lemon, Lime
-- Fruit Frozen Yogurt (just Fruit Yogurt, OR Fruit + Yogurt)
+- General Fruit Frozen Yogurt (any other Fruit + Yogurt, or any Fruit Yogurt)
 - Mocha (Coffee + Chocolate from PPJA More Recipes)
 - Green Tea
 - Chocolate (from PPJA More Recipes)